RokeJulianLockhart/EnvironmentVariableCheatsheet/README.md

 A list of some useful environment variables in Windows.

 Variables should be enclosed in `%`.
-For example, `echo %TEMP%` on my Windows 10 machine will result in the output `%SYSTEMDRIVE%\Users\\{username}\AppData\Local\Temp`, obviously replace {username} with your login username.
-In most cases the case doesn't matter, but for consistancy we show variables in upper case.
+For example, `echo %TEMP%` on my Windows 10 machine will result in the output `%SYSTEMDRIVE%\Users\\{username}\AppData\Local\Temp`.
+Obviously, replace {username} with your login username.
+In most cases, the case doesn't matter, but for consistency, we display variables in upper-case.

 | **Variable**                | **Default/Information**                                                                                                                    |
 |-----------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|